 - Leftover zucchini from homemade veggie pot pie I made for dinner one night.

 - Leftover tomato slices from when we had veggie burgers.

 Sometimes when you make ice pops without a recipe, you end up with issues.
 For example, these pops could have been a bit sweeter.
 They’re fairly savory.
-Also, because I used barely any sweetener, they stuck in the molds a bit more than I like.
-If you fail to add enough sweetener to ice pops, you can get harder, less mobile ice pops.
+Also, because I used barely any sweetener, the mixture stuck to the popsicle molds a bit.

-Next time I’d steam the zucchini first, because it took a while to blend, and because the zucchini didn’t entirely blend down, the pops have tiny white flecks that upset the constant orange flow.
-I’d add more honey, or maybe a tablespoon of organic white sugar.
-I’d also add some leftover orange juice or a few more organic berries because they could have used natural sweetness too.
+Next time I’d steam the zucchini first, because it took a while to blend, and because the zucchini didn’t entirely blend down, the pops have tiny white flecks throughout, disrupting the orange color.
+Next time I’d add more honey, a tablespoon of organic white sugar, some leftover orange juice or a few more organic berries to add extra sweetness.

-My main point isn’t to the pin-point the flavor though, it’s to say, you can use ingredient freedom (go leftovers), and still get pops people will eat.
-These pops got a fairly decent review at my house – people will eat almost anything if you freeze it first.
+You can use ingredient freedom (go leftovers), and still get ice pops people will eat.
+These pops got a fairly decent review at my house – people will eat almost anything if you freeze it into a popsicle.

 Images © Jennifer Chait